mdtchek/SampleWebSdk/README.md

 ````

 ## Generate Report Url
-For access to a specific web report, set the tchekId in request and use the `uid` object from response for build url
+To access to a specific web report for an inspection, set the tchekId in request and use the `uid` object from response to build the url
 ````
 https://webapp.tchek.ai/<lang>/report?token=T010203
 ````